bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 4-7.</b> How a clipPath works</i></small></small></p>

-A clipPath requires an id so that it can be referenced later.
-Nested within the clipPath element is the actual shape or path that will do the "clipping."
-Here's how we'd create something like the semi-circle example from Figure 4-7.
+<p>A clipPath requires an id so that it can be referenced later.
+Nested
+within the clipPath element is the actual shape or path that will do the "clipping."
+Here's how we'd create something like the semi-circle example from Figure 4-7.</p>

 <pre>
 // <i>Initialise the clipPath with an id.</i>